de-wiring/docker-selinux-playground/docs/03_custom_domain_types.md

 policy_module(container, 1.0);
 ```

-Then follows the code from `virt.te`, but changing the identifier `svirt_lxc_net_t` to
+Then follows the code from `virt.te`, but changing the identifier `svirt_lxc_net_t` to, lets say, `mycontainer_t`.
-- say - `mycontainer_t`.
 I know this name says next to nothing, but for a first test it should
 be ok.

 Since the module uses other types and attributes, i declared them at the beginning: